Concordium/concordium-node-sdk-js/packages/common/README.md

     schemaVersion
 );
 ```
-For V0 contracts the schemaVersion should be `SchemaVersion.V1`.
-For V1 contracts it should currently be `SchemaVersion.V2`.
+For V0 contracts the schemaVersion should be `SchemaVersion.V0`.
+For V1 contracts it should currently be `SchemaVersion.V1`, unless the contract have been built using cargo-concordium >=2.0.0, which are internally versioned, and then the version does not need to be provided.

 Then the payload and transaction can be constructed, in the same way as the parameterless example:
 ```js